Official Community Plan & Zoning Bylaw Updates

 What you will find in Zoning Bylaw 1342

-2. The draft Zoning Bylaw reduces zone redundancies and clarifies uses.
+2. Reduces zone redundancies and clarifies uses.

 - Reduction from 36 standard zones and 5 Comprehensive Development Area (CDA) zones to 17 standard zones and 1 CDA